 If you wish to withdraw a marketing authorisation for a veterinary medicinal product, you must submit a signed written request stating which product (name + REG NL) you wish to withdraw and as of when (date).

-Sale periods following withdrawal of marketing authorisation
+Delivery timeframes following withdrawal of a marketing authorisation

-- the Veterinary Medicines Information Bank on the MEB Agency website.
+- in the Veterinary Medicines Information Database.